-Conclusions and Future Work
+Conclusions

-The ability of Wrapper methods to incorporate dependency between variables can be relevant in studying potential biomarkers given computational time limitations, some genetic expressions require the presence of others to generate certain proteins [8].
-The computer device used to generate the feature selected data took around more or less of a day (22.4 hours for TCGA and 24.9 hours for ICGC); however, the range between number of predictors did not increase run time.
+The ability of wrapper methods to incorporate dependency between variables can be relevant in studying potential biomarkers given computational time limitations since some genetic expressions require the presence of others to generate certain proteins [8].
+The computer device used to generate the selected features took around a day (22.4 and 24.9 hours for TCGA and ICGC, respectively); however, the number of predictors did not affected the run time.
 Adding more features to the model does not necessarily increase the performance, proven when ICGC reached higher metrics with 10 variables rather than 100.
 In terms of accuracy, ICGC dataset scored 82.22% while TCGA scored 74.57%.
-Although the comparison did not find identical genes in common, UNC, UNC and WNT families were present in both models and are known to be relevant in cancer-related studies such as therapies, genetic defects and protein signals.
+Although the comparison did not find identical genes in common, UNC, UNC, and WNT families were present in both models and are known to be relevant in cancer-related studies such as therapies, genetic defects, and protein signals.

+[R conclusions]

-This opens the door to generate codes which calculate the optimal number of features already estimating the time in which results are obtained.
-Applying other RFE machine learning algorithms aside from Random Forest Classifier is needed to search for possible families in common.
-In the future, the feature selection codification should be verified to explain certain alphabetical order in the genes selected.
-Before conducting correlation analysis on the mRNA expressions, t investigations on how Python libraries generate their results are needed, where the R programming is a possibility for implementation during this process.
+This opens the door to generate codes that calculate the optimal number of features by taking into account estimated running times.
+Applying other variations of the RFE method such as different learners aside from Random Forest Classifier is needed to possible improve the selection of markers.
+Though the results were highly predictive and encouraging, it also showed some possible bias on the selection of important features since most of them seem to be at the end of the gene list if order alphabetically which could be a problem in terms of biological interpretation of these putative biomarkers.
+Before conducting correlation analysis on the mRNA expressions, investigations on how Python libraries generate their results are needed, as well as, exploring other implementations where the R programming is a possibility.

+Acknowledgements

+I would like to thank the Puerto Rico Louis Stokes Alliance for Minority Participation (PRLSAMP) organization for their funding and support in this undergraduate research opportunity.
+I also wish to acknowledge the professor and students who previously worked in pancreatic cancer research for their mentorship in these upcoming findings.

 References